Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study: Exploring possible confounding variables in analysis

 \subsection{User agent spoofing}

-\para{Motivation.} While running our analysis in \S\ref{sec:active}, we observed that a few bots had high-but-not perfect compliance rates.
+\para{Motivation.} Our analysis of \S\ref{sec:active} included checks for user agent ``spoofing.''
+Here, we describe additional details of our methods for detecting spoofing and results.
+A key motivation for this investigation was our observation that a few bots had high-but-not perfect compliance rates.
 For example, Googlebot had a $0.65$ compliance rate with the 30 second crawl delay in \rbts, despite checking \rbts several times during this experiment.
-Similarly, Amazonbot had a $0.96$ compliance rate, even though it too regularly checked \rbts.
-Several other high profile bots like GPT-Bot and bingbot exhibited similar trends.
+Similarly, Amazonbot had a $0.96$ compliance rate, even though it regularly checked \rbts.
+Several other popular bots like GPT-Bot and bingbot had similar trends.

-This led us consider whether bot ``spoofing'' played a role in lowering measure compliance rate for certain well-known bots.
+This led us consider how much bot ``spoofing'' affected measured compliance rate for certain well-known bots.
 The useragent field in a web access request is manually set by the requesting agent, so malicious bots can easily manipulate this field to misrepresent themselves, potentially circumventing certain \rbts restrictions.
 Some bots, like Googlebot, have elevated privileges in many \rbts files (including our experiments).
 By spoofing Googlebot's user agent, a bot could fly under the radar for longer before being banned.
 They could eventually be detected via IP address checks and behavioral patterns, but spoofing could help them avoid early flagging.

 Since a spoofing agent may not necessarily abide by the same rules as the benevolent bot, it may not, for example, respect \rbts.
 This could plausibly explain the partial non-compliance we saw with some of our \rbts directives.
 The grey literature gives some evidence of such spoofing in practice, particularly for large-scale AI bots~\cite{amazon-bots}.